PerimeterX/perimeterx-chrome-extension-demo/README.md

 ### Integration

-To render the challenge element upon reeving an Advanced Blocking Response (ABR) follow these steps:
+To render the challenge element upon receving an Advanced Blocking Response (ABR) follow these steps:

 1. In your networking layer, make sure you handle errors and verify the response code received.
 An ABR will always have the 403 status code.
 The example in this repository uses `fetch`, and always sends back the status code and body in response to network calls (`networkManager.js` lines 16-19)
 2. Add the following `window` properties: